Catherine Pugh: Political career

-Pugh entered Baltimore City politics in 1999.
-She is president and CEO of Pugh and Company, and in December 2016 became the 51st mayor of Baltimore City, Maryland.

 Baltimore City Council

 In 1999 Pugh was elected to the Baltimore City Council, where she served until 2004.
-She ran for president of the council in 2003, but lost to Sheila Dixon in the primary.
+She ran for president of the council in 2003 and finished the Democratic primary with 30% of the vote, but lost to Sheila Dixon who earned 54%.

+During her tenure on city council, Pugh created a public art project in which fish sculptures were placed around the city and helped to found the Baltimore Marathon.

 Maryland General Assembly

-In 2005, Governor Bob Ehrlich appointed Pugh to an open seat in the Maryland House of Delegates, where she served from June 21, 2005, to January 10, 2007.
-She then won a seat in the State Senate and served there from January 10, 2007 to December 6, 2016.
-She sat on the Finance Committee and served as the State Senate Majority Leader.
+In 2005, Governor Bob Ehrlich appointed Pugh to an open seat in the Maryland House of Delegates for the 40th district, where she served from June 21, 2005, to January 10, 2007.
+She then won a seat in the State Senate for the same district and served there from January 10, 2007, to December 6, 2016.
+She ran unopposed in the 2010 and 2014 Senate elections.
+While serving, she sat on the Finance Committee and served as the State Senate Majority Leader.
+Pugh was the president of the National Black Caucus of State Legislators from 2015 to 2016.
+She was also chair of the Legislative Black Caucus of Maryland and the Women's Caucus of Legislators in Maryland from 2005 to 2007.

 As Majority Leader, Pugh led the state on cyber security and telemedicine expansion legislation.
 Pugh is also responsible for diversifying the state's $40 billion pension portfolio, having led the passage of Senate Bill 606, which increased black and other minority managed dollars from $300 million to $4.2 billion.
-Pugh is a former president of the National Black Caucus of State Legislators and she's the past chair of the Legislative Black Caucus of Maryland and the Women's Caucus of Legislators in Maryland.
+She also passed legislation allowing Baltimore City to offer $2,500 in property tax relief to public safety officers who work and own a home in Baltimore City.

+In 2011 while still serving as senator for district 40, Pugh and Maryland Institute of College of Art (MICA) President Fred Lazarus founded the Baltimore Design School, the first design school in Maryland to serve middle and high school students.
+Pugh first ran for mayor in 2011 but lost the primary to Stephanie Rawlings-Blake after only receiving 25% of the votes.

 2016 Baltimore mayoral campaign

 In 2015, Pugh entered the race for mayor of Baltimore and launched her campaign headquarters in the city.
-She was an underdog to former mayor Sheila Dixon until the early 2016.
-The endorsement of Congressman Elijah Cummings in April 2016 boosted her campaigning efforts.
+Initially she was an underdog to former mayor Sheila Dixon.
+The endorsement of Congressman Elijah Cummings in April 2016 significantly boosted her campaigning efforts.
 Pugh won the Democratic primary, with 37% of the vote to Dixon's 34%.
 The Democratic primary has long been the real contest in Baltimore, where Democrats outnumber Republicans 10-to-1, so Pugh was overwhelmingly favored in the general election.
-She won the November 8 general election with 57% of the vote, and took office on December 6, 2016.
+She won the November 8 general election with 57% of the vote, and resigned as state senator before taking office on December 6, 2016.